sfosc/sfosc/content/sfosc-book/rawls_for_foss.md

 * *Developers*: people with the technical ability and desire to improve the software; for their own benefit, the benefit of their employer, the desire to be active in the community or a combination of these.
-* *Contributors*: those who engage in the work of making the software better by not by writing code.
+* *Contributors*: those who engage in the work of making the software better but not by writing code.
 They might file bug reports, compile release notes, write documentation, answer questions, etc.
 * *Champions*: people who promote the benefits of the software and benefit by